slateci/slateci.github.io/_posts/2021-05-05-metallb-on-chameleon.md

 The Chameleon testbed is an OpenStack-based testbed for running a wide variety of experiments.

 This blog post will demonstrate how to run a SLATE cluster on the Chameleon testbed, with MetalLB functionality enabled.
-Normally, MetalLB is not able to run on Chameleon, due to the complexities of operating behind a NAT.
+Normally, MetalLB is not able to run on Chameleon, due to Chameleon's inability to directly assign a public IP address to an instance.
-However, by following this guide, it can be deployed, albeit restricted to the experimental plane.
+However, by following this guide, MetalLB can still can be deployed, but restricted to the experimental plane.
+This gives researchers testing on Chameleon the ability to have a much more functional test environment.

 This post is intended as an optional follow-up to the ["SLATE On Chameleon"](https://slateci.io/blog/slate-on-chameleon.html) blog post.
 If you have not read this initial post, do so, as it is a prerequisite to this one.